uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 sam remote invoke --config-env <USECASE>-<ENVIRONMENT> FuncMetaSetupDB
 ```

+You can also use `FuncMetaSetupDB` to clear the DB.

 Since we don't have user auth yet, setup test users, children, and
 data:

 ``` shell
 sam remote invoke --config-env <USECASE>-<ENVIRONMENT> FuncMetaSetupTestData
 ```

-You can also use `FuncMetaSetupTestData` to clear the DB.

 View all tables with: